dapr/dapr/docs/devel/development.md

 # Development Guide

-This documents helps you get started developing Actions.
+This document helps you get started developing Actions.
+If you find any problem while following this guide, please create a Pull Request to update this document.

 ## Prerequisites